 HDPE Lumber — Points to Consider

-- It is easy to maintain, needing just a damp cloth and dish soap.
+- It is easy to maintain, needing just a soft-bristle brush and clean, soapy water.

-- Medium weight, HDPE is sturdy and resistant to wind.
+- HDPE is sturdy and resistant to wind.
 It can stay outside all year-round.

 - HDPE is highly durable and completely resistant to wind, water, and rust.